Brexit in popular culture: Brexit in theatre

 An Evening with an Immigrant is an autobiographical piece by a British-based Nigerian poet and performer Inua Ellams.
 It premiered in July 2016 at the Soho Theatre in London.
 Ellams recalls his life between Nigeria, the UK, and Ireland and comments on the British colonial past and its role in the current migrant crisis.
 Bubble Revolution by Polish playwright Julia Holewińska, directed by John Currivan and co-created and performed by Kasia Lech at the 2016 Edinburgh Fringe Festival focused on growing-up in communist and post-communist Poland and experiences of speaking English as a foreign language.
 The three productions used “memories rooted in their native and non-native cultures as a platform for the audience to engage with transnational conditions in today's Europe and the UK, and explore these and spectators’ own experiences through a translocal gaze”.

+The Fishamble play 'The Alternative' is an Ireland-based satire of both Brexit and the Irish unification question, and imagines an alternate history in which Home Rule is successfully implemented in Ireland in the 1910s, leading to Ireland remaining part of the United Kingdom to the present day.
+The play centers around a campaign in which Ireland is voting on whether to declare independence (Vote Leave) or to remain part of the UK (Vote Remain).
+The play had a limited run in theatres across the Republic of Ireland and Northern Ireland.